ABA Therapy for Autism

 Although many therapists do an admirable job, children with autism typically do not respond to conventional treatment methods.

-Many children with autism/PDD lack focus, motivation, and typically engage in behaviors that “get in the way” of treatment by other professionals on his/her treatment team such as developmental, occupational, and physical therapists.
+Many children with Autism Spectrum Disorder lack focus, motivation, and typically engage in behaviors that “get in the way” of treatment by other professionals on his/her treatment team such as developmental, occupational, and physical therapists.

 To view our treatment plan, click here!